taeseong14/N-down/README.md

 ---

-If there's any problem while downloading, progressing; Or any additional function you want
+If there's any problem while downloading, progressing, or any additional function you want

 [click here to make new issue](https://github.com/taeseong14/N-down/issues/new)